scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

     ``context`` can be a dict which will be accesible in the callback function in ``response.request.context`` in the callback function

+    ``method`` is a string with the HTTP method of this request

     ``body`` is a string containing the request body or None if the request doesn't contain a body (ex.
 GET requests)

     ``headers`` is a multi-valued dict containing the headers of this request